Lofty-Brambles/some-yagpdb-cc/Suggestions/README.md

 - `One User Key per user`, per Suggestion channel.
 This can be avoided, and is explained later, [during setup](#setup).
 ## Features
 - Multiple and seperate suggetion channels, with no hassle of prefixes for the general user.
 - Anonymous user suggestion abililties.
-If disabled, allows user to edit/delete suggestions.
+If disabled, doesn't allow user to edit/delete suggestions.
 - Custom Upvote, Downvote and Neutral emojis.
 - Allows management to approve, implement, deny, comment, edit, delete and mark suggestions as duplicates.
 - Allows logging of approved, implemented, denied or deleted comments.